 Wilfred Shan Chen Woo

-Wilfred Shan Chen Woo is an Executive Director as well as Executive Assistant to the Chairman of the Board.
-He is a member of the Institute of Chartered Accountants of British Columbia and the Canadian Institute of Chartered Accountants since 1985.
+Wilfred Shan Chen Woo is a member of the Institute of Chartered Accountants of British Columbia and the Canadian Institute of Chartered Accountants since 1985.
 He graduated in 1982 from the University of British Columbia in Vancouver, Canada with a Bachelor’s Degree in Commerce, majoring in Accounting and Management Information Systems.

 Executive Officers / Management Team